discordjs/guide/guide/oauth2/README.md

 You now have an access token and a refresh token.

-<p class="tip">To maintain security, store the access token server side but associate it with a session ID that you generate for the user.</p>
+<tip>To maintain security, store the access token server side but associate it with a session ID that you generate for the user.</tip>

 ## Additional reading